alan-turing-institute/alexa-room-finder/docs/alexa-sdk.md

 # Alexa Skills Kit SDK for Node.js - Under the Hood [Draft 2.0]

-This is intended to explain how the [Alexa Skills Kit SDK for Node.js](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) actually works.
-I'm hoping this will assist with the maintenance of my skill.
-There are a few issues with their code that merit explanation, so I've tried to go into code-level detail; hopefully this isn't too much.
+This is documentation I wrote to explain to myself how the [Alexa Skills Kit SDK for Node.js](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) actually works.
+You **definitely do not** need to read this to fix or update Room Finder, but I'm hoping this will help other people to develop Alexa skills, and possibly help maintain my skill.
+There are a few big issues with their code that merit explanation, so I was kinda forced to go into code-level detail.
+So, sorry if this is out of date by the time you read it.

+If you're reading this, you should first have read the [alexa-sdk docs](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs).
+I'd also go take a look at [alexa-cookbook](https://github.com/alexa/alexa-cookbook). which was released after I wrote this skill, and explains some useful tools.

-As a framework for explaining the SDK, let's look top-down at how the SDK is actually used from your main `index.js` file.
-None of the back-end of these things is explained by the Amazon documentation, so that's the point of this exercise.
+As a framework for explaining the SDK, let's look top-down at how the SDK is used from your main `index.js` file.

 ```javascript
 exports.handler = (event, context, callback) => {